creationix/movies/README.md

 This is s node program, so install node and grab the deps using `npm install`.

+## Setting up DDNS

+In server.js there is a script to setup ddns through the linode api.
+Read the comment in there and create the linode-config.js file it needs.
+If you don't want ddns, comment out or remove that part.

 ## Running

 Either run the app using `node server.js`.
 Or if this is on a permament home server, create an upstart script or something.
 My script is included for reference.